totsiaw/proxma-patches/WHAT_IT_REMOVES.md

 Simosa (com.jazz.jazzworld) ships **four analytics/attribution SDKs, four ad SDKs, and two public-IP lookups** on top of its own Jazz API.
 Below is what was observed on device (v3.3.2) and what the patch neutralizes.
-After patching, the app makes network calls **only to its own Jazz backend** — every item below drops to zero (verified via logcat before/after).
+After patching, the app makes network calls **only to its own Jazz backend** — every item below drops to zero.

 ## Trackers (analytics & attribution)